Lesson 2: Essential Content Markup

 The author has introduced us to a number of tags that help us mark HTML content.
 He has also introduced the subject of semantic markup.
 Let’s review some important tags that were covered:

-• <p> — Paragraph — This tag is the most basic of tags for text content.
-If you’re not sure what content is, start by marking it as a paragraph.
+— Paragraph — This tag is the most basic of tags for text content.
+If you’re not sure what content is, start by marking it as a paragraph.<h1>

-• <h1> — Primary heading — This tag is used to mark the single most important heading of a section or page.
-In most sites I build, I use this to mark the branding or site’s name.
+— Primary heading — This tag is used to mark the single most important heading of a section or page.
+In most sites I build, I use this to mark the branding or site’s name.<h2>

-• <h2> — Secondary heading — This tag is used to mark the direct subheadings under an <h1> tag.
-In other words, if I was to make an outline of the heading structure (headings, sub-headings, sub-sub headings, etc.) of my web page, <h2> tags would be the point in the outline directly underneath the <h1> tag.
+tag.
+In other words, if I was to make an outline of the heading structure (headings, sub-headings, sub-sub headings, etc.) of my web page,<h2>

-• <h3> — Tertiary heading — Like the <h2> tag, this tag marks subheadings, but this time, subheadings that fall directly under the <h2> tags.
+tag, this tag marks subheadings, but this time, subheadings that fall directly under the<h2>

 It may be tempting when you’re learning to use a heading level in order to make a heading look larger or smaller.
 But this is not semantic!
 When we’re writing HTML we should be focused on the meaning of the content—the semantics of the content.
 We will affect the appearance of elements later with CSS (size, color, weight, spacing, font, etc.).